jeremyfifty9/community-voices-interface/README.md

 This pre-processes anything configured with webpack.
 This script needs to be executed whenever anything processed by webpack is changed.

 ## Development
 Speed up development by having npm watch your files.
 When you start developing, instead of `npm run build`, add a watch flag.
-Whenever anything webpack is watching changes, npm will automatically run the build script:
+Whenever anything webpack must pre-process changes, npm will be notified and automatically run the build script.
+For example:

     npm run build -- --watch